-Construction of Dimers and Trimers.
-Once the new binding sites were identified, as well as the binding modes of the inhibitors in different regions of neuraminidase, molecules were constructed that could span the regions by linking all the combinations of $X-CH_2-Y$, where X, Y = 1-4 (the known drugs and inhibitors), as well as the homodimers X-CH2-CH2-X and X-CH2-CH2-CH2-X. The "snowflake", symmetrical homotrimers (X)3-CH and (X-CH2)3-CH were also generated.
-To mimic a disaccharide unit, all combinations of X-O-Y were also built.
-These compounds were redocked (50 runs) into the open protein conformations, with a finer grid separation of 0.375 Å. The results showed that the dimers in the open crystal structure (2HU0) had stronger calculated binding energies.
+Once the new binding sites were identified as well as the binding modes of the inhibitors in different regions of neuraminidase, molecules were constructed that could span the regions by linking all the combinations of X-CH2-Y, where X, Y = 1-4 (the known drugs and inhibitors), as well as the homodimers X-CH2-CH2-X, and X-CH2-CH2-CH2-X. The 'snowflake', symmetrical homotrimers (X)3-CH and (X-CH2)3-CH were also generated.
+In order to mimic a disaccharide unit, all combinations of X-

+O-Y were also built.
+These compounds were re-docked (50 runs) into the open protein conformations, with a finer grid separation of 0.375 Å. The results showed that the dimers in the open crystal structure (2HU0) had stronger calculated binding energies.
 A top ranking compound, oseltamivir(R)-CH2-(R)oseltamivir (compound 5) is shown in Table 1 as well as in Figure 1.
-It is predicted to form a complex with neuraminidase in the oseltamivir site as well as in the Arg156, 150-, and early 430-loop sites.
-It makes hydrogen bonds with residues Arg118, Glu227, Glu276, Arg292, Arg371, Asp150, and Arg151, which are crucial to the binding of the natural substrate (sialoside), as well as with residues Ser246, Asn294, and Tyr406, and van der Waals interactions with more residues.
+It is predicted to form a complex with neuraminidase in the oseltamivir site as well as in the Arg156, 150- and early 430-loop sites.
+It makes hydrogen bonds with residues Arg118, Glu227, Glu276, Arg292, Arg371, Asp150 and Arg151 which are crucial to the binding of the natural substrate (sialoside), as well as with residues Ser246, Asn294, and Tyr406, and van der Waals interactions with more residues.